 Skiing first came to the isolated village of Val d’Isère in the 1930s.
 Years later, in 1948, Henri Oreiller became France’s first-ever Olympic ski gold medallist securing Val d’Isère its place on the ski map of the world.

-In 1955, race organiser Louis Erny and Charles Diebold, who was in charge of sport in Val d’Isère at the time, ran their first competition here.
+In 1955, race organizers Louis Erny and Charles Diebold, who managed sports in Val d’Isère at the time, held their first competition here.
 They hosted it in December, -with the first competitions of the season not starting until January, they capitalized on the opportunity to introduce a new First Snow Critérium to round off the pre-season training courses, to be the first large meeting of the skiing season, and they named it the Critérium de la Première Neige.
-55 skiers took part in the first edition of the race, mainly French, with Jean Bourdaleix being named the Critérium’s first winner and local skier, Firmin Mattis, taking the lead in slalom and combined.
+Fifty-five skiers participated in the inaugural edition of the race, primarily from France.
+Jean Bourdaleix was named Critérium's first winner, while local skier Firmin Mattis led in both the Slalom and Combined events.

 The long-term objective of the event was to shine a worldwide spotlight on the resort and its challenging terrain, thus turning it into a top-level alpine skiing destination.